Guide-Analytics/google_review_analysis/README.md

-# GIDE INC.: Review Analysis 2.0 - for Google (Review analysis 1.0 is defunct)
+# Google Review Analysis 2.0 (Review analysis 1.0 is deprecated)

 - This is currently the 2nd version of Review Analysis.
 - Mainly, we want to focus on extraction of reviews and analyze them based on word count,